DarynaDziuba/2-SCH/README.md

 All versions are suitable for problems without and with setup times.

-We also provide the code to simulate online production planning for the single-level CLSP (2-SCH for CLSP Online Setting).
+We also provide the code to simulate online production planning for the single-level CLSP.

 Test instances for CLSP without and with setup times and for MLCLSP are to be found in the respective folders.